JonStratton/mesh-front-py/README.md

 # mesh-front-py
+This project has moved.
+To get the latest version, pull from https://codeberg.org/JonStratton/mesh-front-py

 mesh-front-pi is basically a flask front-end for some command line mesh networking configurations.
 Basically, any old Debian based Laptop or single board computer you have laying around should be easy to turn into a mesh node with very little work or knowledge of mesh networking software.
 And if you dont like it, you should be able to remove it and have a working system without doing an entire reinstall.

 It takes inspiration from HSMM-pi (https://github.com/urlgrey/hsmm-pi) and the defunct "Project Byzantium" project.